truvhq/quickstart/ruby/README.md

     IS_ORDER=<true or false - optional, defaults to true>
     ```

-    **Note:** The default flow uses the Orders API, which is best suited for use cases where multiple connections are required from the user.
-Set `IS_ORDER=false` for a single connection flow, which fits best consumer lending, deposit switching, and financial account aggregation use cases.
+    **Note:** The default flow uses the [Orders API](https://docs.truv.com/docs/embedded-orders) for `income` and `employment` products, designed for home lending and social services use cases where multiple employer connections are expected.
+Set `IS_ORDER=false` for a single connection flow.
+The `deposit_switch` and `pll` products always use the single connection flow.

 5. `make ruby_local`